gilesbowkett/BuscandoElViento/readme.md

 wtf? is that name spanish?
 --------------------------

-yes. buscando el viento gets its name from a line in a poem by Pablo Neruda.
+yes. "buscando el viento" means "seeking the wind" and gets its name from a line in a poem by Pablo Neruda.

     mi voz buscaba el viento para tocar su oido